Avala: Churches

 Small church dedicated to the Saint Despot Stefan Lazarević was built in the immediate vicinity of the Avala Tower and Monument to the Unknown Hero.
 The foundations were consecrated by the Patriarch of the Serbian Orthodox Church, Irinej, in 2015.
 Made of white pine and designed by deacon Miroslav Nikolić, it covers only 50 m2.
 The bell tower, built next to the church, is also made of wood.
 The church contains epitrachelion of Saint Nectarios of Aegina and pillow of Saint Petka.

 Mountaineering camp

-Annually, from July 1 until July 10, a traditional camp of Serbian mountaineers is held on the Avala.
+Annually, from 1 July until 10 July, a traditional camp of Serbian mountaineers is held on the Avala.
 Among other mountaineering activities, there are competitions in: